angelinatham/Interactive-Data-Vis-Sp2021/tutorial4_timeseries/NOTES.md

 - What did you have trouble solving?
 - What went easier than expected?
 - What, if anything, is currently blocking you?
+I don't know why I can't get anything to load in the live view!
+I've been trying to debug since last night.

 Sometimes it helps to formulate what you understood and where you got stuck in order to move forward.
 Feel free to include `code snippets`, `screenshots`, and `error message text` here as well.